Tyus Jones Player Props: Grizzlies vs. Mavericks

 Tyus Jones Insights vs. the Mavericks

-- Jones has taken 8.7 shots per game this season and made 3.8 per game, which account for 9.4% and 8.7%, respectively, of his team's total.
+- Jones is responsible for attempting 9.6% of his team's field goal attempts this season with 8.9 per game.

-- He's taken 4.0 threes per game, or 11.9% of his team's shots from beyond the arc this season.
+- He's put up 4.0 threes per game, or 11.8% of his team's shots from beyond the arc this season.

-- On defense, the Mavericks have allowed 113.2 points per contest, which is 14th-best in the NBA.
+- The Mavericks give up 44 rebounds per game, ranking 18th in the NBA.

-- On the glass, the Mavericks are ranked 18th in the NBA, conceding 43.9 rebounds per game.
+- Giving up 24.6 assists per game, the Mavericks are the ninth-ranked team in the league.

-- In terms of assists, the Mavericks are ranked ninth in the NBA, giving up 24.6 per game.
+- The Mavericks are the best squad in the NBA at allowing threes, giving up 11 made 3-pointers per game.

-- Looking at 3-pointers, the Mavericks have allowed 11 makes per contest, best in the league.

 Tyus Jones vs. the Mavericks